kvz/baseamp/README.md

 When uploading, Baseamp:

- - creates lists & todos that do not exists
+ - Creates lists & todos that do not exists
- - updates lists & todos that we already track the `(#id)` of in markdown text
+ - Updates lists & todos that we already track the `(#id)` of in markdown text
- - never deletes something that exist on Basecamp, but not in local markdown, as someone else may have added this item online.
+ - Never deletes something that exist on Basecamp, but not in local markdown, as someone else may have added this item online.

 When downloading, Baseamp:

  - Extracts full Todolists of a project, and saves them to a markdown file (or STDOUT), overwriting anything that was already there.
+ - Sorts todos within lists alphabetically (date, assignee, title)

 When syncing, Baseamp: